zainshafiq/zainshafiq/README.md

 # Ishraf Shafiq Zainuddin - Software Systems Engineering Graduate and Junior Front End Developer

-Welcome to the readme file about me!
+👋 Hi, I’m @zainshafiq, welcome to the readme file about me!
 In this document, you'll learn about my background as a Software Systems Engineering graduate and my role as a Junior Front End Developer at REKA, an R&D company based in Malaysia.
 Let's dive in!

 ## Background